• Skip to primary navigation

 How do lava lamps work?

-As the alka seltzer is added (this is made of citric acid and sodium bicarbonate) it reacts with the water and form carbon dioxide gas and Sodium citrate.
+When the alka seltzer ( made of citric acid and sodium bicarbonate) is added it reacts with the water to form carbon dioxide gas and sodium citrate.
 It is the bubbles of carbon dioxide that carry the coloured water to the top giving a lava lamp effect.

 Pumpkin Lava Lamp